ruiqingww/techin510-lab6/README.md

 # MusicGen for Running

-A real-time running music prompt generator that can take the user’s request and give a professional music description for later music generation.
-Users can directly download the response's text file.
+A real-time running music generator that can take the user’s request and give a professional music clip in 2 minutes.
+Users can directly download the music description text file and the music mp3 file.

 ## Getting Started